Inventory2

 The fact is, the purchasing process changes as your business scales up.
 Over time there needs to be more oversight of the entire process.
 Somebody needs to start approving orders before you place them.
 You need a system for managing all your purchases that clearly records all your orders and who approved them.

-In short, you need a professional purchase order approval process.
+In short, you need a professional purchase approval process that gives every order a clear approval path before money is spent.

-A purchase order (PO) is a paper or electronic document that a buyer (you) issues to a seller, committing to purchase and pay for specified products or services.
-Upon receipt of the PO, the seller delivers the goods or services and invoices the buyer for that delivery.
+A purchase order is a paper or electronic document that a buyer issues to a seller, committing to purchase specific products or services at an agreed price.
+Once the supplier receives the PO, they fulfill the order and send an invoice for payment.

 "A purchase order approval process is a system for managing purchase orders and the entire purchasing process."